DonggeLiu/LeetBox/README.md

 ## Language

-All questions are attempted with `Python`
+All questions are attempted with `Python3`

 ## Focus